 - RACGP 5th Standards - Frequently asked questions

-- Regardless of which method, versions or tools you use, you must meet the requirements set out in the RACGP Patient feedback guide for general practices -5th edition
+Regardless of which method, versions or tools used, practices must meet the requirements set out in the RACGP Patient feedback guide for general practices -5th edition.

 The RACGP Computer and Information Security Standards (CISS) and accompanying workbook will provide guidance on the essential information needed to put in place effective computer and information security.
 The workbook, when completed by practice staff, will form part of the general practice’s policies and procedures manual.